Yani Tseng

 Yani Tseng (曾雅妮 (Zēng Yǎní); born 23 January 1989) is a Taiwanese professional golfer playing on the U.S.-based LPGA Tour.
-She is the youngest player ever, male or female, to win five major championships and was ranked number 1 in the Women's World Golf Rankings for 109 consecutive weeks from 2011 to 2013.
+She is the youngest player ever, male or female, to win five major championships.
+She was ranked number 1 in the Women's World Golf Rankings for 109 consecutive weeks from 2011 to 2013.

 Amateur career

 Tseng was the top-ranked amateur in Taiwan from 2004 to 2006.
 The highlight of her amateur career was winning the 2004 U.S. Women's Amateur Public Links, defeating Michelle Wie in the final, 1 up.